Electric radiators from Kermi

 It is not always possible to connect the radiators in the home to a central heating system.
 Radiators with electric-only operation offer a viable alternative in these cases.
 They can be used almost anywhere and quickly bring the temperature up to a comfortable level.
 For instance, they are a good choice for rooms that are only used occasionally, such as a utility or hobby room.
 Or for heating a holiday home as and when necessary.
 They also provide a cost-effective heat generation solution for the refurbishment of old buildings.
 Opting for an electric bathroom radiator means you can also enjoy warm towels all year round.

-Electric and infrared radiators are a simple choice from the start.
+Electric radiators are a simple choice from the start.

 All you have to do is connect them to a 230 V mains supply, and off you go.
 It’s not just the installation process that’s easy: Thanks to their short heating phases, they quickly get the room up to the desired set temperature.
 As with all radiators, the heat output of the radiator (and therefore its wattage) is based on the heat demand of the room.
 In this regard, electric heating brings real cash savings as well.
 In light of the associated planning, purchasing, and installation processes, the investment costs for this type of heating are much lower than for other heating methods.
 Nor is there any need for a boiler room, fuel store, or flue.
 Operation is practically maintenance-free, which also reduces the running costs.